 Do Things That Fill Up Your Cup

-Make sure you’re doing things that make you happy.
+Make sure you’re doing things that make you happy and help you recharge.
 I’m still working on this, but I know it’s essential.
-For example, dancing brings me joy, so I try to dance every day, even if it’s just for a few minutes.
+For example, dancing brings me joy, so I try to dance every day, even just for a few minutes.

 Step Out of Your Comfort Zone